set-soft/kicost_ci_test/README.md

 - **manf**: The name of the manufacturer for the component
 - **manf#**: The name used by the manufacturer for this component

-If you are going to by the components from an specific distributor I recommend also adding a field named **DISTRIBUTOR#**, containing the code used by the distributor.
+If you are going to buy the components from an specific distributor I recommend also adding a field named **DISTRIBUTOR#**, containing the code used by the distributor.
 As an example we added **digikey#**.

 ## KiCost configuration file